flipacholas/Architecture-of-consoles/articles/playstation-3.Rmd.md

 ![Back of the PS3, HDMI output on the left side and at the other extreme there's the old Multi A/V for analogue video out.](cecha/back.jpg){.open-float}

 The HDMI connector is made of 19 pins [@graphics-hdmi_wiki], all in a single socket.
-It transfers a digital signal, meaning that the picture and audio are broadcast using discrete zeroes and ones (and not a range of continous values found in analogue signals).
+It transfers a digital signal, meaning that the picture and audio are broadcast using discrete zeroes and ones (and not a range of continuous values found in analogue signals).
 Consequently, it doesn't suffer from the interference or image degradation that previous equipment did, such as screen artefacts produced by cheap SCART cables.

 To this day, the HDMI protocol is continuously being revised [@graphics-hdmi_spec], with new versions of the specification offering more features (i.e. larger image resolution, refresh rate, alternative colour spaces, etc) while retaining the same physical medium for backwards compatibility.

 {.close-float}

-Throughout the PS3 lifecycle, Sony added certain HDMI features of new revisions into the PS3 through software updates [@graphics-hdmi_dev].
-The last protocol compatible with the PS3 is version 1.4, most notably bringing support for '3D television', though other capabilities such as higher video resolutions stayed capped at **1920x1080 pixels** (and even so most games rendered their frame-buffer at 1280x720 pixels).
+Throughout the PS3 lifecycle, Sony added certain HDMI features of new revisions to the PS3 through software updates [@graphics-hdmi_dev].
+The last protocol compatible with the PS3 is version 1.4, which most notably brought support for '3D television'.
+Although, other capabilities, such as higher video resolutions, remained capped at **1920x1080 pixels**, with most games rendering their frame buffers at just 1280x720 pixels.

 ### 'Real' 3D vision/projection